 Similarly, if your total cholesterol level is 240 or less, you can qualify for the ‘Preferred Select’ risk class, which is the best possible rate class you can qualify for.
 This is even more significant, as not many insurers allow you to qualify for the lowest possible risk class with borderline high cholesterol levels.

 Minnesota Life is quite strict when it comes to smokers.
-While it is not exactly a downside and you cannot hold it against the company, it is something you should be aware of if you are thinking of applying for a policy with the company.
+Though no really a downside and you cannot hold it against the company, it is something you should be aware of if you are thinking of applying for a policy with the company and are a smoker.

 The company’s best possible rate class – Preferred Select – is usually reserved for non-smokers.
 If you are someone who has quit the habit, you can qualify for the rate class only if you have not smoked a cigarette or consumed tobacco in any form for at least three years.

-If you are a casual smoker, you are likely to be placed in the ‘Standard Tobacco’ category, which means you are likely to be charged a higher rate.
+If you are a casual smoker, you are likely to be placed in the ‘Standard Tobacco’ category, which means your rate will be higher.

 Final Thoughts on Minnesota Life Insurance Company

 If you have borderline high cholesterol or high blood pressure, Minnesota Life is one of the best choices for you, since the company allows you to qualify for its ‘Preferred Select’ or ‘Preferred’ risk classes.

 If you are a casual smoker or someone who has only recently quit the habit, you should look for companies whose underwriting guidelines are lenient towards smokers.About NoExam.com NoExam.com is home to qualified experts who have many years of experience in the life insurance industry.
 If you need a helping hand to choose the right policy for you and your family, get in touch with us right away!